-Your new furry friend is a heavy sleeper and needs plenty of rest to get the best out of their time awake.
-Your puppy also needs plenty of rest for their physical and mental growth.
-The exact amount of sleep your pup needs ultimately depends on their age, breed, and activity levels.
-Read on to answer the question, “how much does a puppy sleep?“
+It’s important to know that your puppy needs plenty of rest to be at their best when they’re awake.
+This is crucial for their physical and mental growth.
+The amount of sleep your pup requires depends on their age, breed, and activity levels.
+Keep reading to find out how much sleep your puppy needs

 How Much Time Should a Healthy Puppy Sleep?